 When it comes to investing, you might have heard that time in the market is better than timing the market.

 Time in the market is another way of describing long-term investing.
-Investors with a time horizon of at least five years (and in many cases longer) buy an asset and hold on to it.
+Investors with a time horizon of at least five years (in most cases longer) buy an asset and hold on to it.
 They tend to invest with a goal in mind.
 A good example is someone saving towards retirement which, depending on the stage of their career, could be 20 years or more in the future.

 On the other hand, investors who try to time the market buy an asset when the price seems low and aim to sell it once they believe the price has peaked.
 That means they typically trade more frequently and hold on to their investments for a much shorter period.